dikson-hago/FilesExchanger/README.md

 ### Step 3 (first connection)
 ```
-1. User2 have to tell to the User1 of his "UserDeviceName2".
+1. User2 have to give to the User1 of his "UserDeviceName2".
-2. User2 press button "Wait connection"
+2. User2 press button: "Wait connection"
 ```
-User2 have to wait a log in console as in picture:
+User2 have to wait a log in console, as on the picture:
 ![plot](common/img/server.jpg)
 ```
 3. User1 put UserDeviceName2 into label and press button "Connect"